GregMed7/Python_Portfolio/README.md

 # Python_Portfolio

-In this porfolio I plan to post small and large data projects as I leanr and progress with my skills using Python!
+In this porfolio I plan to post small and large data projects as I learn and progress with my skills using Python!
 I began a passion for Python late last year and I have completed a few projects but the LAPD project was my first analytical project that I have completed by myself using my own ideas and code.

 ## LAPD Project